gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

 Fig. \ref{fig.2d_burger_case2}(a-b) show the latent-space dynamics predicted by the trained encoder and the DI model from LaSDI and gLaSDI, respectively.
 The latent-space dynamics of gLaSDI is simpler than that of LaSDI, with a better agreement between the encoder and the DI predictions.
-It also demonstrates that gLaSDI could learn simpler latent-space dynamics, which enhances the reduced-order modeling efficiency.\XH{Compared with the high-fidelity simulation based on an in-house Python code, the gLaSDI model achieves 4,417$\times$ speed-up, which is 2.54 times of the speed-up achieved by the gLaSDI model that has a latent dimension of 5 and quadratic DI models, as shown in Section \ref{sec:result_2Dburger_case1}.}
+It also demonstrates that gLaSDI could learn simpler latent-space dynamics, which enhances the reduced-order modeling efficiency. \RB{Compared with the high-fidelity simulation (in-house Python code) that has an around $5\%$ maximum relative error with respect to the high-fidelity data used for gLaSDI training, the gLaSDI model achieves 2,658$\times$ speed-up, which is 3.05 times the speed-up achieved by the gLaSDI model that has a latent dimension of 5 and quadratic DI models, as shown in Section \ref{sec:result_2Dburger_case1}.
+More information about the speed-up performance of gLaSDI for the 2D Burgers problem can be found in \ref{appendix:2d_burger:speedup}.}

 Fig. \ref{fig.2d_burger_case2}(c-d) show the maximum relative error of LaSDI and gLaSDI predictions on each parameter case in the prescribed parameter space, respectively.
 Compared with the example with a latent dimension of five and quadratic DI models, as shown in the previous subsection, both gLaSDI and LaSDI achieve lower maximum relative errors, reduced from 5.0$\%$ to 4.6$\%$ and from 255$\%$ to 22$\%$, respectively.
 It indicates that reducing the complexity of the latent-space dynamics allows the DI models of LaSDI to capture the encoder predicted dynamics more accurately although the error level of LaSDI is still larger than that of gLaSDI due to no interactions between the autoencoder and DI models during training.
-Simplifying latent-space dynamics results in higher reduced-order modeling accuracy of both LaSDI and gLaSDI for this example. \YC{We speculate that the intrinsic latent space dimension for the 2D Burgers problem is close to three.}
+Simplifying latent-space dynamics results in higher reduced-order modeling accuracy of both LaSDI and gLaSDI for this example.
+We speculate that the intrinsic latent space dimension for the 2D Burgers problem is close to three. \RA{More results and discussion about the effects of latent dimension on model performance can be found in \ref{appendix:2d_burger:latent}.}